Hold-Krykke-BA/System_Integration/Examproject/README.md

 The application follows a certain flow for the gRPC requests, where priority is the cache over other data stores.
 The application converts data of various types (Strings, Java Objects, JSON) into a DTO return type and vice-versa.
 Once a data store other than the cache has been queried, the cache will immediately be updated with the new information.
 Individual items in the cache lasts for 5 minutes.

 #### External API
 We are using [openlibrary](https://openlibrary.org) as resource for our `External API` in the service.
-We are using the Spring Boot `RestTemplate` for this executing calls to this service and later transforms the return data (Strings, JSON) into the appropriate Java objects.
+We are using the Spring Boot `RestTemplate` for this, executing calls to this service and later transforming the return data (Strings, JSON) into the appropriate Java objects.

 The external API provides many features and queries of mostly unknown proportion.
 The API is not fully documented, and constantly changing.
 Our service provides queries to the API based on three parameters: ISBN, title and authors.